-NumériQ also operates a number of other digital brands, including Le Guide de l'auto, Le sac de chips, Pèse sur Start, Silo 57 and Tabloïd.
+NumériQ also operates a number of other digital brands, including Le Guide de l'auto, Le sac de chips, Pèse sur Start, Silo 57 and 24 Heures.ca.
 Moreover, QUB radio, an online and mobile audio platform with a live radio stream and a library of podcasts, was launched by NumériQ in October 2018.

-NumériQ develops and operates the apps and websites of the Media segment.
-Quebecor's apps and websites reach 7.1 million unique visitors per month in Canada (source: ComScore Canada, November 2020).
+NumériQ designs, develops and operates the apps and websites of the Media segment.
+Quebecor's apps and websites reach 6.8 million unique visitors per month in Canada.

 On May 4, 2020, Quebecor launched QUB musique, the first streaming platform designed and produced in Québec.
-Accessible via a mobile application and on the web, QUB musique offers a catalogue of over 60 million songs available on demand, as well as hundreds of playlists created by local curators.
-QUB musique remains in its initial ramp-up phase.
+Accessible via a mobile application and on the web, QUB musique offers a catalogue of over 75 million songs available on demand, as well as hundreds of playlists created by local curators.

 Competition in the music streaming industry is fierce as there are many international players available in the Canadian market for consumers to choose from.
-QUB musique differentiates itself by offering a showcase for Québec talent.
+QUB musique differentiates itself by offering a unique showcase for Québec talent.